Sadr al-Afadhil Allama Mawlana Sayyid

 -

-He was a khalifa of Imam al-Ahl as-Sunnat A'la Hadrat Shah Imam
+khalifa of Imam al-Ahl as-Sunnat A'la Hadrat Shah Imam Ahmad

-Ahmad Raza Khan al-Barelwi and of 'Ashrafi miya' Shaykh Allama
+Raza Khan al-Barelwi and of 'Ashrafi miya' Shaykh Allama Sayyad

-Sayyad Muhammad Ali Hussain Shah al-Kicchochawi 'Alayhir rahmah
+Muhammad Ali Hussain Shah al-Kicchochawi 'Alayhir rahmah w'al

 Some of his students included: